 - Media communications and business advertising support

-First place of the Lansing Built to Last will receive a location in downtown Lansing with a full year of business services and expenses.
+First place of the Lansing Built to Last received a location in downtown Lansing with a full year of business services and expenses.

 This includes one year of: